qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 QGIS allows using expressions to label features.
 Just click the
 |expressionEditorOpen| icon in the |labeling| :sup:`Labels` menu of the
 properties dialog.
-In figure_labels_4_, you see a sample expression to label the alaska regions with name and area size, based on the field 'NAME_2', some descriptive text, and the function ``$area`` in combination with ``format_number()`` to make it look nicer.
+In figure_labels_expression_, you see a sample expression to label the alaska regions with name and area size, based on the field 'NAME_2', some descriptive text, and the function ``$area`` in combination with ``format_number()`` to make it look nicer.

-.. _figure_labels_4:

-.. only:: html
+.. _figure_labels_expression:

-   **Figure Labels 4:**

 .. figure:: /static/user_manual/working_with_vector/label_expression.png
    :align: center

    Using expressions for labeling

-:index:`Expression based labeling` is easy to work with.
+Expression based labeling is easy to work with.
 All you have to take care of is that:

 * You need to combine all elements (strings, fields, and functions)